 3. Train to the Forth Bridge and beyond

-Catch the train to Dalmeny, 20 minutes away from Edinburgh Waverley, for waterside views of the mile-long Forth Bridges.
-The cantilevered, Victorian railway bridge is a UNESCO World Heritage site and you can find out more about its history in the free Queensferry Museum.
+Catch the train to Dalmeny, 20 minutes away from Edinburgh Waverley, for waterside views of the multi-mile-long Forth Bridges.
+The cantilevered, Victorian railway bridge is a UNESCO World Heritage site.

 - The picturesque town of South Queensferry has a good choice of cafes and restaurants.